"Before there was an Environmental Protection Agency, before there was an Earth Day, before Rachel Carson wrote Silent Spring, there was Donora."

 As the week of October 24, 1948 began, the nearly 14,000 people of Donora paid little attention to the dense heavy fog covering the town.
 The cool to cold autumn nights combined with warm water from the Monongahela river and smoke from the local steel mill, namely the zinc works, blast furnace and open hearth, as well as thousands of coal furnaces in local homes, would typically limit visibility until afternoon (see photo above).
-But as the week wore on, residents began to realize this fog was anything but typical.
-By Thursday, October 28, street lights were on during mid-day (see photo below) and people walking the streets were struggling to find their way.
-Soon, many elderly people began to complain of breathing difficulty, thousands were ill, and house plants began to shrivel.
+As the week wore on, residents began to realize this fog was anything but typical.
+By Thursday, October 28, streetlights were on during mid-day (see photo below as an example, but not from 1948) and people walking the streets were struggling to find their way.
+Soon, many elderly people began to complain of breathing difficulty, thousands were ill, and houseplants began to shrivel.
 Then, people began to die.

 In less than three days, hundreds of people fell sick, twenty-one people were dead, along with dozens of animals.
 Who knows how many more followed in the weeks, months and years to come.
 On October 31, rains finally dispersed the killer fog, but leaving the nation in shock.
 The dead and sick were not only from Donora but also from the neighboring communities of Webster and Sunnyside that were down wind and across the river.